How to Generate the Sierpinski Triangle [2/10]

 Let's Draw the Sierpinski Triangle

-are given by the first three statements.
+of the triangle are given in the first three statements.

 [Run the program by clicking the 'Run' button]

-Each of the triangle's vertices p1
+Each vertex of the triangle — denoted as p1

-, p2 , p3
+, p2 , p3 —

 can be painted in a different color.